MWindows99/URL-Shortener/README.md

 ## API Specification
 Requests to the API are done using JSON.
 The following endpoints are available:
  - `/shorten` [Method: `POST`] : Shortens a URL.
 The request body must contain a URL.
 If you want to use a custom short URL, you can add a 'key' in the request body.
-The response contains the short URL.<br>
+The delete key cannot be customized.<br>*The response contains the short URL and a boolean indicating if the operation was successful.<br>
 **Status**: 201(Success) / 400(Error)
  - `/delete` [Method: `DELETE`] : Deletes a short URL.
-The request body must contain a 'short_key' which is the short URL and the 'delete_key' which is the key of the short URL.
-The response contains a boolean indicating if the deletion was successful.<br>
+The request body must contain a 'short_key' which is the short URL and the 'delete_key' which is the key of the short URL.<br>*The response contains a boolean indicating if the deletion was successful.<br>
 **Status**: 200(Success) / 404(Error) / 400(Error)

 ## Response Examples